Check your medications:

 →To check medicines bought in the UK/OSA/Canada consult www.globaldro.com

 →To check medicines bought in the rest of the world check www.wada-ama.org

 A player should never assume that a medication for sale in another country which has the same name or similar packaging will have the same ingredients - it needs to be checked based on where it is purchased

-→ See the Irish Sports Councils 'Medication Checker' Smartphone app available for Android and iPhone for instant access to the Drugs in Sport website
+→ See Sport Ireland's 'Medication Checker' Smartphone app available for Android and iPhone for instant access to the Drugs in Sport website

 → It is important to note that 'recreational' drugs such as cannabis and cocaine fall under the prohibited list and will result in disciplinary action

-The Irish Sports Council does not recommend the use of supplements as they may be contaminated or not have all their ingredients listed on their labels.
+Sport Ireland does not recommend the use of supplements as they may be contaminated or not have all their ingredients listed on their labels.
 Common examples used in sport include sports drinks, protein and carbohydrate powders, vitamin and mineral supplements, meal replacements, sports bars and gels.
-Please see the Irish Sports Council website for more information on the Supplements and Sports Food Policy.
+Please see Sport Ireland's website for more information on the Supplements and Sports Food Policy.
 If in doubt, always consult your team doctor.

 Medication - Therapeutic Use Exemption (TUE)

 When receiving medical care, (e.g. Diabetes, Asthma) advise your GP and any other treating medical personnel that you are subject to anti-doping.
 Always advise your team doctor if you are receiving medical treatment.
 Always consult with your team doctor if you are being prescribed medication/treatment by other medical personnel.